Gunnhildurkatrin/DisneyVillains/content/post/marvelvillains.md

 ![network]({{< baseurl >}}/images/in.png)

 ![network]({{< baseurl >}}/images/out.png)

 Betweenness centrality was explored, here are displayed the top 10 characters with the highest betweenness centrality in the Marvel universe:

 ![network]({{< baseurl >}}/images/BC.png)

 Betweenness centrality is a measure based on the shortest path.
-All nodes in a network are connected, so for some nodes, there is the shortest path.
+All nodes in a network are connected, so for some nodes, there is a shortest path.
 The value of betweenness centrality for a node n is measured as the number of shortest paths that pass through node n (not counting the shortest paths initiated or ended in n) and then modded by dividing with the total number of shortest paths in the network.
 Generally, the higher the number means the node has more influence in the network since more information passes through it.

 In the Marvel villain's network, it can be seen that Thanos has one of the greatest influences in the Marvel universe, not only because he is a main antagonist in the most recent Marvel movies, but mostly because of his regular appearances in comics since 1973.
 This is represented by the fact that he is a part of 25% of the total shortest paths.
 The villain with the second-highest betweenness centrality is Loki, who has multiple on-screen appearances and third is Ultron who, as an enemy of Avengers, cooperates has joined forces with many other villains.

-In the graph below Thanos connections are highlighted
+In the graph below Thanos connections are highlighted:

 #### Thanos connections